TheRealKCFan20/BonziWORLD/README.md

 This project was discontinued by heyjoeway due to his time being taken up by other responsibilities. _Thanks for all the laughs and memes along the way._

-## What did you DO this source code?
+## What did you do this source code, expectedly?

 All the source code for the server and client is publically available here.
 If you want to run your own BonziWORLD, by all means go ahead.
 Do whatever you'd like with this code.
 Just try to put me somewhere in the credits.